isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 The Government regularly monitors emerging and enduring trends to better understand how they impact Singaporeans’ attitudes towards marriage and parenthood.

-Despite the low TFR, there is reason to be hopeful as more Singaporeans are starting families.
+Despite the low TFR, it is useful to take a step back to consider marriage and birth trends over longer time periods.
 On average, more citizens got married in the last five years (2015-2019) than between 2010 and 2014.

 ![Citizen marriages chart](/images/chart-8.png)